 Overeaters Anonymous Review - Does This Support Group Work?
-Are mixed experiences and difficulty finding meetings deal breakers?

 You’re about to learn everything you need to know about Overeaters Anonymous.
 We dug deep into the group mission, possible side effects, research and participant support.
 We also read stories from people who’ve experienced the program.
 Then, we summarized it all to give you the bottom line.